Home Repairs That Are Important

 - Leaks, particularly in the roof

-While some of these repairs may be easy to take on yourself, the majority require an experienced contractor to assess, troubleshoot and, ultimately, fix.
-For sellers, this process could leave them with a serious case of sticker shock — they went from expecting a profit on their home, likely, to having to sink thousands or even tens of thousands of dollars into costly repairs, before the house even sells.
+While some of these repairs may be easy to take on yourself, the majority require an experienced contractor to assess, troubleshoot, and ultimately fix.
+For sellers, this process could leave them with a serious case of sticker shock—they went from expecting a profit on their home to likely having to sink thousands or even tens of thousands of dollars into costly repairs before the house sells.

 The alternative?
 Consider concessions.
 These credits reduce your final home sale profit, giving money back to the buyer so they can tackle these necessary repairs.
 While it can be a good solution if you’re in a pinch and need to sell, in most cases the credits you’ll turn over far exceed the true cost of repairs.
 So, if you can, try and cross these repairs off your list ASAP, before your home hits the market or, at the very least, soon after.